-- Any building or structure, or any part of a structure that is a separate unit, or a parcel of land, or any accessory structure, or fence, where the Town Manager and/or his/her designee determines that one or more of the following conditions exists:
+- Any building or structure, or any part of a structure that is a separate unit, or a parcel of land or any land supporting any building or structure, or any accessory structure, or fence, where the Town Manager and/or his/her designee determines that one or more of the following conditions exists:

-- A. The existing conditions pose a serious threat to the health, safety and welfare of town citizenry;
+- A. The existing conditions pose a serious threat to the health, safety and welfare of the public;

 - B. The building or structure, or any part of a structure that is a separate unit, or a parcel of land, or any accessory structure, or fence (the "premises") is not being properly maintained, as evidenced by the existence, to a significant degree, of one or more of the following conditions: